matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-data-plane-chart.md

     helm show values tyk-helm/tyk-data-plane > values.yaml
 ```

+For further documentation relating to *helm* command usage, please refer to the [helm docs](https://helm.sh/docs/helm/).

 See [Configuration](#configuration) section for the available config options and modify your local `values.yaml` file accordingly.
 Then install the chart:

 ```bash